Xyven1/go-forking-server/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-Then run as root `systemctl enable serial-tcp && sytemctl start serial-tcp`
+Then run `systemctl enable serial-tcp && systemctl start serial-tcp` and authenticate.
+If that fails run the previous command as root.